CSE370HCI/react-starter-tutorial/part3.md

 </android.support.constraint.ConstraintLayout>
 ```

 I'll break down this code really quickly.
 The parent element is a `ConstraintLayout`.
-This layout is relatively new and makes it easy to create apps that look good on all sized devices.
+This layout type makes it easy to create apps that look good on all sized devices by setting constraints on child elements.

 The `TextView` functions exactly as you'd expect, it's purpose is to display text (in our case, "Hello World").
 Each element has different parameters such as `layout_width` and `layout_height` (where `wrap_content` and `match_parent` are the most common values).